ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 ## Distribution of read lengths

-Sequencing reads of Ribo-seq data are from fragments of ribosome-enclosed, so distribution of read lengths will concentrate mainly on a specific length.
+Sequencing reads of Ribo-Seq data are from fragments of ribosome-enclosed, so distribution of read lengths will concentrate mainly on a specific length.